saanrhyne/blog/_tabs/events.md

 order: 2
 ---

 Below is a chronological list of cyber competitions I’ve participated in, along with scores and placements.
 The team name links to our individual profile for the event, if there was one.
+My username for all of these should be some variation of `Sans`.

 ### BCA CTF 6.0: [*Sytnax Error*](https://play.bcactf.com/teams/70) - 975 points
 * 76th Overall (of 276 teams)